XRobots/openDogV3/README.md

 2) move legs outwards so they just clear the stand stirrups by 1-2 mm
 3) move legs so both shouler and knee joints are at 45'
 4) turn up motor position, velocity and integrator gains
-5) inverse kinematics demo mode for 6 axis of translation and rotation
+5) inverse kinematics demo mode for 6 axis of translation and rotation (also makes the legs slightly straighter)
-6) walking mode
+6) walking mode (same default leg position as 5)
 10) put the feet back into position so they rest on the stand stirrups

+The remote now has a 'reverse' switch which reverses four axis of the remote so the dog walks backwards.
+This happens on the remote rather than in the dog's kinematics.
+There is also a motor enable switch which must be on for the dog to work.

+Foot mould CAD is included for silicone rubber feet.
+I used a 25A Shore hardness Platinum cure silicone with pigment.
+Note that the Carbon Fibre foot tube is glued into the lower leg and foot insert to stop it rotating.